regiellis/ComfyUI-SDXL-Adherence/README.md

 ---

-## How to use

-1. Load SDXL model with CheckpointLoader → model, clip, vae.
-2. SmartLatent:
-	- mode="empty" → start fresh
-	- mode="encode_image" → img2img/inpaint (handles non-64 dims automatically)
-3. SDXL Adherence Prompt Styler: outputs early_text, late_text, neg_text, essentials_text.
-4. SDXL Dual CLIP Encode: input clip + 4 texts → cond_positive, cond_negative.
-5. KSampler: model + latent + conds.
-6. VAE Decode (tiled if needed).
-7. (Optional) Crop By BBox with bbox_json if you padded at encode.

----

 ## Any-size + tiled VAE (what this solves)

-SmartLatent accepts any H×W and safely snaps to 64-multiples:
+Smart Latent accepts any H×W and safely snaps to 64-multiples:

 - pad_up: letterbox with reflect/edge/constant (alpha-safe), preserves content
-- downscale_only: fit inside lower 64-multiple, then pad small residuals
+- downscale_only: fit inside lower 64-multiple, then pad the small residuals
-- resize_round: direct resize near the nearest 64 (may change AR)
+- resize_round: resize near the nearest 64 (may change aspect)
 - crop_center: centered crop down to the lower 64 (no resize)

-When your VAE supports tiled encode/decode, the wrappers pick the right signature automatically and fall back to non-tiled if needed.
+If your VAE has tiled encode/decode, the wrappers pick the right signature automatically and fall back to non-tiled if needed.
 This lets you push larger sizes on 24 GB GPUs with fewer OOMs.

-Outputs include dims_json and bbox_json so you can later align hints 1:1 and crop back after decoding.
+Outputs include dims_json and bbox_json so you can align hints 1:1 and crop back after decoding.

 ---